cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 An 100% accurate way identify the robots that the mentors clearly built all by themselves.~artK

+## Power Couple

+Two established and powerful teams from the same geographic area that often team up and win events together.
+Sometimes includes traveling as one.
+Ex~Mrcope9

 ## Powerhouse

 An adjective assigned with any team that is better than yours.~TheBoulderite